Falling Dropping Sensation Anxiety Symptoms

 Falling dropping sensations, such as feeling like your body is falling downward like in an elevator even though you aren't actually going down, are common symptoms of anxiety disorder, including generalized anxiety disorder, social anxiety disorder, panic disorder, and others.

 This article explains the relationship between anxiety and the anxiety symptom "falling dropping feeling."

-Falling sensation, feel like you are falling or dropping:
+Falling dropping sensation, feel like you are falling or dropping anxiety symptoms description:

-It may be felt in the head alone, or may feel as if your entire body is falling or dropping.
+- The falling or dropping sensation can be felt in the head alone, or it may feel as if your entire body is falling or dropping.

-This falling dropping sensation can persistently affect one area only, can shift and affect another area or areas, and can migrate all over and affect many areas over and over again.
+This falling dropping sensation can persistently affect one part of the body only, can shift and affect another part or parts of the body, and can migrate all over and affect many areas or the entire body over and over again.

 This falling dropping sensation can come and go rarely, occur frequently, or persist indefinitely.
-For example, you may feel a pins and needles feeling once and a while and not that often, feel it off and on, or feel it all the time.
+For example, you may feel a falling dropping sensation once in a while and not that often, feel it off and on, or feel it all the time.

 This falling dropping sensation may precede, accompany, or follow an escalation of other anxiety sensations and symptoms, or occur by itself.